khaftab/web-pulse/CONTRIBUTING.md

 # Project Info

-First of all, I want to thank everyone who made pull requests for Uptime Kuma.
+First of all, I want to thank everyone who made pull requests for Web Pulse.
 I never thought the GitHub Community would be so nice!
 Because of this, I also never thought that other people would actually read and edit my code.
 It is not very well structured or commented, sorry about that.

 The project was created with vite.js (vue3).
 Then I created a subdirectory called "server" for the server part.
 Both frontend and backend share the same package.json.